Rose-STL-Lab/Zihao-s-Toolbox/README.md

 Example output:

 ```
-pod/base-interactive-pod created
+pod/<YOUR-USERNAME>-example-interactive-pod created
 ```

-You can now navigate to the shell of the pod to test the commands (like `python src/avg.py`) before batch running experiments.
+You can now navigate to the shell of the pod by running: `kubectl exec -it <YOUR-USERNAME>-example-interactive-pod -- /bin/bash`.
+Now, run `make download file=data/; make local`.
+You should see exactly the same output as running locally.

 ### Remote Batch Jobs